devonboyer/DBMessagingKit/README.md

 - Implement the required and optional methods in the MessagingCollectionViewDataSource protocol.
 - Implement the optional methods in the MessagingCollectionViewDelegateFlowLayout protocol.

+*There is no dependency on any model objects, all data is handled by MessagingCollectionViewDataSource.

 #####Message Input View#####
 - You must register a message input view with the MessagingViewController that conforms to MessageInputUtility
 - You may use the provided MessageInputView that is modelled after iMessage.